 Thermal energy use in Chittenden County homes is projected to decrease by 41% from 2025 to 2050.
 Residential buildings will use less energy for space heating due to an increase in the percent of buildings that are weatherized and greater efficiency in heating technology.
-To achieve the projected energy savings from the thermal fitness of buildings, at least 75% of homes in Chittenden County need to be weatherized by 2050.
-Additionally, the number of homes relying on heat pumps , which are powered by electricity and are a more efficient way to heat a building compared to delivered fuels, needs to increase to 55%.
+To achieve the projected energy savings, at least 75% of homes in Chittenden County need to be weatherized by 2050.
+Additionally, the number of homes relying on heat pumps needs to increase to 55%.
 Heat pumps are powered by electricity and are a more efficient way to heat a building compared to delivered fuels.
 Wood heating also plays an importation role in reducing thermal energy use and increasing the amount of renewable fuel sources for the thermal sector.
 The LEAP model estimates that at least 13% of homes need to rely on wood heat for space heating.
 However, the LEAP model estimates a lower percentage of wood heat use in Chittenden County than in other parts of Vermont, due to the relatively low percentage of households currently heating with wood.